geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 }
 ```

-- Add new "permalink" section as shown below
+- To activate the functionality, you must add a new `permalink` section to `plugins` root object of `localConfig.json`, as shown below

 ```json
 {